akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 We now need a pair of report parameters.
 This will allow the user to customize the report by selecting 1) the field in the survey which is measured, and 2) the district for which the data is shown.

-#### Survey field parameter
+#### Survey_field parameter

+First we create the parameter that lets the user select the survey field to display in the crosstab.
 In the outline, right click on the Report Parameters item below the Data Cubes.
 Select New Parameter.
 You'll be rewarded with this dialog:

 ![Screenshot][180]

-Top left fields: Enter Survey field as Name.
+Top left fields: Enter Survey_field as Name.
+Note that it can't be named "Survey field" because ReportServer does not allow parameter names with spaces.
 Enter a suitable Prompt text, like "Please choose the survey field to display as row data".
 Data type stays as String.
 Set Display type to List box.

 Now we need to enter the choices for the list box.
 In the Selection list values section of the dialog box, the radio buttons at the top should be set to Static.
 Then click the New... button to the right:

 ![Screenshot][190]

-A secondary dialog pops up and we enter a Display text, "Water source type" and a value, "typesource". typesource is one of the column names in the ghana database table that we want to be able to choose as the data to show in the crosstab.
-The display text is what is shown in the list box when choosing survey field to display.
+A secondary dialog pops up and we enter a Display text, "Water source type" and a Value, "typesource". typesource is one of the column names in the ghana database table that we want to be able to choose as the data to show in the crosstab.
+The display text is the label shown in the list box for the choice of this field.

 Clicking OK in the New Selection Choice dialog saves it to the Values list in the Selection list values part of the New Parameter dialog.
 Repeat this for the other survey fields, using this data